 - 1. Installing onto a new system:

 - a.
-Fill the system, vent at high points, at pump, primary heat exchanger and radiators.
+Fill the system, vent at high points, primary heat exchanger and radiators.

 - b.
 Check for leaks.

 - c.
 Drain the system.

+- d.
+If required, chemically clean the system as instructed by the recommended cleaner manufacturer.